Below, substituting "gravity" for "experiments".

-Complaining that empirical reefers are different than thought reefers is a tautology.
-You cannot smoke thought reefers - 'cuz since they do not exist in reality, thought reefers cannot be rolled.
+Whining that empirical reefers are different than thought reefers is a tautology.
+You cannot smoke thought reefers, 'cuz - since they do not exist in reality, thought reefers cannot be rolled.
 Nor can you smoke thought reefers, 'cuz - since they do not exist in reality, thought reefers cannot burn.
 Identically with thought experiments, experiments cannot be carried-out in the province of the mind.

 Should by merely imagining the possession of a stack of fat doobies land someone a mandatory-minimum stretch in pokey?

 The Enlightenment was supposed to have dealt the final-blow to Josh's mind-dependence (thought) slop.
 Following the ideals of the Enlightenment, the world (including gravity, a reefer or an experiment) exists independently of human minds.
 In a rather audacious fashion, Josh rejects the Enlightenment - that pillar of science, objectivity - and rationality.